+Note: To protect student privacy, an asterisk () is used in the table when the cell size within a selected student population is ten or fewer.
 Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
 The achievement level percentages are calculated using only students who received scores.

-TABLE 19: CAASPP TEST RESULTS IN SCIENCE BY STUDENT GROUP GRADES FIVE, EIGHT, AND HIGH SCHOOL / SCHOOL YEAR 2021-2022

-Student Group Total Enrollment Number Tested Percent Tested Percent Not Tested Percent Met or Exceeded

-All Students 88% 12% 14%

-Female 67% 33% 0%

-Male 100% 0% 20%

-American Indian or Alaska Native 0 0 0% 100% 0%

-Asian 0 0 0% 100% 0%

-Black or African American 0 0 0% 100% 0%

-Filipino 0 0 0% 100% 0%

-Hispanic or Latino 86% 14% 17%

-Native Hawaiian or Pacific Islander 0 0 0% 100% 0%

-Two or More Races 0 0 0% 100% 0%

-White 100% 0% 0%

-English Learners 100% 0% 0%

-Foster Youth 0 0 0% 100% 0%

-Homeless 0 0 0% 100% 0%

-Military 0 0 0% 100% 0%

-Socioeconomically Disadvantaged 80% 20% 0%

-Students Receiving Migrant Education Services 0 0 0% 100% 0%
+TABLE 20: CAASPP TEST RESULTS IN SCIENCE BY STUDENT GROUP GRADES FIVE, EIGHT, AND HIGH SCHOOL / SCHOOL YEAR 2023-2024 Percent Not Tested Student Group Total Enrollment Number Tested Percent Tested Percent Met or Exceeded 12 12 100% 25% All Students 100% 27% Female 11 11 Male 100% American Indian or Alaska Native 100% Asian 100% Black or African American 100% 100% 100% Filipino Hispanic or Latino 11 11 100% 18% Native Hawaiian or Pacific Islander 100% Two or More Races 100% 100% White 100% English Learners Foster Youth 100% 100% Homeless 100% Military Socioeconomically Disadvantaged 11 11 100% 18% Students Receiving Migrant Education Services 100%

-Students with Disabilities 100% 0% 0%
+Students with Disabilities